University of Wisconsin - Superior Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At UW - Superior, approximately 60% of students took out student loans averaging $6,402 a year.
-That adds up to $25,608 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At UW - Superior, approximately 58% of students took out student loans averaging $5,989 a year.
+That adds up to $23,956 over four years for those students.

-The student loan default rate at UW - Superior is 5.1%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at UW - Superior is 6.9%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 University of Wisconsin - Superior Undergraduate Student Diversity